vedangj044/blog/content/attack-vectors.md

 3. **Layered Security for Credentials**: Keeping credentials updated, using tools like Vault, enforcing MFA, and integrating monitoring tools like CloudTrail create a layered defense strategy that strengthens cloud security.

 By understanding and addressing these attack vectors, organizations can fortify their cloud environments against common threats.
 The cloud provides substantial flexibility and scalability, but with it comes the responsibility of vigilant, continuous security.

----

-This detailed breakdown shows how specific technical measures and process improvements target the vulnerabilities within cloud environments, offering a proactive approach to securing AWS and similar platforms.